 Best practices for manufacturing wood components were shared by more than 125 North American woodworkers and industry suppliers during the annual Fall Conference & Plant Tour Event hosted by the Wood Component Manufacturers Association.

 The event, held Sept.
 18-20 in northern Indiana, included tours to eight local manufacturers of a wide range of products, including cabinet doors, millwork, chairs, dimension stock and tooling.
-Tabletop exhibits and presentations by John Bassett III, CEO of Vaughan Bassett, and Notre Dame professor and Keurig developer Chris Stevens were also featured.
+Tabletop exhibits and presentations by John Bassett III, chairman of Vaughan-Bassett Furniture Co., and Notre Dame professor and Keurig developer Chris Stevens were also featured.

 What follows are some of the tour highlights.
 For information on the 2017 WCMA Fall Conference & Plant Tour Event, to be held in Grand Rapids, Michigan, visit WCMA.com.